hl7au/au-fhir-core/input/pagecontent/general-requirements.md

           ...
          }
     ~~~

-1. When the AU Core profile mandates a sub-element, such as `Practitioner.name` where `Practitioner.name.family` is mandatory, then the resource must contain the sub-element otherwise the resource will not be conformant.
+2. For *non-coded* data elements where the applicable AU Core profile mandates a sub-element, e.g. in AU Core PractitionerRole, the sub-element `Practitioner.name.family` is mandatory, then the resource must contain the sub-element otherwise the resource will not be conformant.

-1. For *coded* data elements:
+3. For *coded* data elements:
     - *required* binding strength (CodeableConcept or code datatypes):
-      - the appropriate "unknown" concept code **SHALL** be populated if available.
+      - use the appropriate "unknown" concept code from the value set if available.
+      - if the value set does not have the appropriate "unknown" concept code, you must use a concept from the value set anyway.
+Otherwise, the instance will not be conformant.
-      - For AU Core profiles, the following *mandatory* or *conditionally mandatory* status elements with required binding have no appropriate "unknown" concept code:
+      - For AU Core profiles, the following status elements with required binding have no appropriate "unknown" concept code:
-        - `AllergyIntolerance.clinicalStatus`
+        - `AllergyIntolerance.clinicalStatus`&#42;
-        - `Condition.clinicalStatus`
+        - `Condition.clinicalStatus`&#42;
         - `Immunization.status`

+      &#xa;&#xa;&#xa;&#xa;&#42;The clinicalStatus element is conditionally mandatory based on resource-specific constraints.
     - *example*, *preferred*, or *extensible* binding strengths (CodeableConcept, or Coding datatypes):
       - when the system has text but no coded value, only the text sub-element is populated.
       - when there is neither text or coded value:
-        - the appropriate "unknown" concept code **SHALL** be populated if available when the binding strength is *extensible*
+        - use the appropriate "unknown" concept code from the value set if available.
         - when the value set does not have an appropriate "unknown" concept code, use `unknown` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason).

         Example: AllergyIntolerance resource where the manifestation is unknown.